 A total of 329 balloons line up to launch at the Lorraine Mondial balloon fiesta in France setting the world record for the largest mass ascent of hot air balloons.
 Meanwhile, Virgin Balloon Flights’ Chief Pilot and Director Kenneth Karlstrom beats 120 other top pilots to win the prestigious event’s target flying competition.

-Visit the Ballooning Science page to learn about how a hot air balloon works
+Visit our Science Of Hot Air Ballooning page to learn about how a hot air balloon works.